 After we sign the final deal, you'll begin working with your mortgage lender to close the loan.

 If you've been pre-approved, it shouldn't take much time at all.
 But you'll need to keep in close contact with your mortgage lender.

 And I'll take care of all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of taking your application.
+Your lender will supply you with a Loan Estimate (LE) detailing your closing costs within three days of taking your loan application.
+You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of receiving your application.

-The estimate depends on the loan amount.
-RESPA requirements mandate that it has to involve all closing costs and be within a close range of accuracy, and I'll study the estimate and let you know if it all looks all right.
+The estimate depends on the loan amount, and RESPA requirements dictate that it has to include all closing costs and be within a narrow range of accuracy.
+I'll go over the estimate and let you know if it all looks okay.

-Then we'll close on your house.
-This will likely occur at a title company or escrow office and will likely be a smooth and peaceful occurrence.
+Then it's time to close on your house.
+This will probably happen at a title company or escrow office and is often a smooth and comfortable occurrence.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+Now you can move into your new house.
 Enjoy it.
-And if you need anything, be sure to call me at 802-744-6844 or e-mail me at .
+And if you need anything or have any questions, just call me at 802-744-6844 or e-mail me at .